18th May 2020

 7th June 2016

-The Trust have recently purchased two large works of contemporary sculpture: Richard Deacon’s Tall Tree in the Ear, 1983–4 and Sir Anthony Caro’s Serenade, 1970–71.
+The Trust has recently purchased two large works of contemporary sculpture: Richard Deacon’s Tall Tree in the Ear, 1983–4 and Sir Anthony Caro’s Serenade, 1970–71.

 It is hoped that these exciting and significant acquisitions to the collection will be displayed at National Museum Cardiff as part of a collections-based exhibition in late 2017.